 While it’s a useful feature, that’s not to say it works all the time.
-Small glitches or problems with your devices can cause the feature to not work properly, and we’ll be talking about common fixes for Home Sharing problems on your Apple TV and other Apple devices in this piece.
+Small glitches or problems with your devices can cause the feature to not work properly.
+Other times, the Music or TV app on iPhone may show a popup saying, “Unable to turn on Home Sharing.”

 1. Make sure Home Sharing is enabled on your devices